mfechner/heizung/README.md

 The webinterface is based on ZendFramework2, jQuery, PHP and Doctrine2.
 The backend is written in C and Perl and is using libmodbus.

+## Required Hardware
+* Waterkotte (in may case a DS010312AI) with WPCU.C controller
+* Moxa NPort 5110A (to get the RS232 port from the heating to LAN)
+* Linux/Unix/FreeBSD machine with compiler, apache, mysql, php

 ## Installation
 Clone the repository using git.